zoli111/opengl-vulkan-szakgyak/vulkan_leirasok/descriptor_usage.md

 # Descriptorok használata

-A Vulkan dokumentáció ezt mondja:
+A Vulkan dokumentáció szépen összefoglalja:

 > A descriptor is an opaque data structure representing a shader resource such as a buffer, buffer view, image view, sampler, or combined image sampler.
 Descriptors are organized into descriptor sets, which are bound during command recording for use in subsequent drawing commands.